dairycultist/CompiledLang/README.md

 - `hostname` is the IP of your server.
 This defaults to `localhost` if unspecified.
 - `port` is the port of your server.
 This defaults to `3000` if unspecified.
-- If `auto_serve_files_in` is set, any GET or HEAD requests for files within the path parameter will respond with the file if not handled by an `onrequest` function (this is equivalent to implementing an `onrequest GET <path>/()` and `onrequest HEAD <path>/()` at the end of your WSAS file).
+- If `auto_serve_files_in` is set, any GET or HEAD requests for files within the path parameter will respond with the file if not handled by an `onrequest` function, rather than being treated as a 404 error (this is equivalent to implementing an `onrequest GET "<path>/()"` and `onrequest HEAD "<path>/()"` at the end of your WSAS file).
 Remember, all other file requests are treated as endpoints that must be manually processed by the programmer. `auto_serve_files_in` can be declared multiple times for as many paths as you wish.

 ## On Request functions